The Perimenopause Circle

 Jillian uses an integrative, trauma-informed approach that includes Cognitive Behavioral Therapy, psychodynamic and solution-focused modalities, and mindfulness-based positive psychology.
 She is passionate about supporting clients in understanding the connection between mental health, hormonal shifts, and overall vitality.

-Payment plan options:
+Payment plan available:

-• 2 payments of $525
+2 payments of $350

 Personalized payment plans are available upon request.